enear/keepachangelog-maven-plugin/README.md

 ## Options

-Additionally can use the following options:
+The following options are available:

+ * `repositoryUrl`: the repository web page URL.
+Used to generate diff links.
+By default read from `scm/url` entry in `pom.xml`.
+Example:
- * `connectionUrl`: the connection URL for the Git repository.
-By default the connection URL is read from the `scm/connection` entry in `pom.xml`.
+ * `connectionUrl`: the repository connection URL.
+By default read from the `scm/connection` entry in `pom.xml`.
  * `username`: the username to connect to the Git repository.
  * `password`: the password to connect to the Git repository.
-Encrypted passwords on `settings.xml` are supported that is the recommended way.
+Encrypted passwords on `settings.xml` are supported and it is the recommended method for security reasons.
+See the Password Encryption section bellow for more information.
  * `tagFormat`: the format of a tag compared to a version.
 This is used to create version comparison URLs.
 The `${version}` placeholder will be replaced by versions found in the Changelog.
 The default value is `v${version}` which is the most popular Git tag format.
  * `skip`: skips the execution of this plugin.
  * `skipModules`: skips the execution of this plugin in the modules.
  * `skipRoot`: skips the execution of this plugin in the root project.

 ## Multi Module Projects